MadBomber/aia/man/aia.1.md

 `--model` *NAME*
 : Name of the LLM model to use - default is gpt-4-1106-preview

-`--render`
-: Render markdown to the terminal using the external tool "glow" - default: false

 `--speak`
 : Simple implementation.
 Uses the "say" command to speak the response.
 Fun with --chat